orkes-io/docs/docs/developer-guides/passing-inputs-to-task-in-conductor.md

 # Passing Inputs to Tasks in Conductor

-When you start a Conductor workflow, you can pass inputs to the workflow - which can be used for parameters to various steps in the workflow.
+When you start a Conductor workflow, you can pass inputs to the workflow - which can be used as parameters for various steps in the workflow.
 As the tasks progress in a workflow - each task will create its own outputs.
-So how can this data from previous tasks be used in the steps suceeding it.
+So how can this data from previous tasks be used in the steps succeeding it?
 In Conductor, data can be passed to a task in different ways, such as from workflow inputs/outputs, prior task inputs/outputs, variables, and secrets.

 Let’s take a look at how to define this.